 The principles defined in this Code commit us to a way of conducting business and performing our jobs so as to maintain and strengthen the trust of our clients and others.
-As a consequence, we have a zero tolerance for any fraudulent behavior.

 Providing services to our clients and others might require us to involve external business partners.
 Employees engaging a business partner should ensure that appropriate due diligence is conducted on business partners and that business partners pledge to comply with this Code (including compliance with national and international antibribery laws) before entering into a business relationship with them.